A Survey on Recent Advances in LLM-Based Multi-turn Dialogue Systems: EVALUATION APPROACHES

 and F1 score within each class ($F_{1i}$) is defined as the harmonic mean of $P_i$ and $R_i$, that is:

 The macro-average F1 score is defined as the simple arithmetic mean of $F_{1i}$:

 \paragraph{BLEU} BLEU \cite{papineni2002bleu} is used to calculate the co-occurrence frequency of two sentences based on the weighted average of matched n-gram phrases.
 BLEU was originally used to evaluate machine translation, and has been used for evaluating TOD and ODD systems.
+While effective for measuring fluency via n-gram matching, it overlooks semantic meaning and contextual coherence, limiting its ability to assess dialogue depth and naturalness.

-\paragraph{Entity F1} Entity F1 is used to evaluated the model’s ability to generate relevant entities from the underlying knowledge base and to capture the semantics of the user-initiated dialogue flow.
+\paragraph{Entity F1} Entity F1 is used to evaluated the model’s ability to generate relevant entities from underlying knowledge base and to capture the semantics of the user-initiated dialogue flow.
 To compute an entity F1, one need to micro-average over the entire set of system dialogue responses and use the entities in their canonicalized forms.
+Entity F1 is crucial for entity recognition but emphasizes precision over fluency, neglecting dialogue consistency and coherence.